clobrano/clobrano/README.md

 ### 🔭 I’m currently...

-- Aiming for a full time job in Open source ✨
+- Aiming to a full time job in Open source ✨
 - Dedicated to continuous learning.